Algo-messiahs/Algobot-UI/README.md

 ```
 * Use of either of these applications requires the use of the Alpaca API, https://app.alpaca.markets/signup
 After creating an account the api Keys must be generated.
+* Navigate to the path "Algobot-UI\Algobot_Backend" there us a file named config.py edit it with your alpaca account information as seen below.
 ```python
 APCA_API_BASE_URL = "https://paper-api.alpaca.markets"
 APCA_API_KEY_ID = "Your Key Id Here"